Janet Lee (psychic): 2017: Forgery and identity theft

 Lee was arrested in June 2017 while trying to rent a luxury apartment using someone else's identity along with forged documents.
 She asked to inspect an apartment in SoHo, New York and upon inspection agreed to lease the space.
 She presented all of her identity theft victims personal information including their social security number along with a forged driver's license and was told to come back the next day to sign the lease.
 She returned the next day and forged her identity theft victim's signature over 60 times on the lease documents.

 The police, who had been tipped off by the realtor, then came out of their hiding spot and arrested her.
-The forged Florida driver's license she presented had an obvious spelling mistake in its state nickname which immediately drew the suspicion of the realtor.
-The state's nickname, "The Sunshine State" was miss-spelled as "The Sunsfuine State" on the forged license.

 Upon arrest Lee was charged with identity theft in the first degree, forgery in the second degree and criminal possession of a forged instrument in the second degree, all felonies.
 At her hearing in November 2017 she took a plea deal and was convicted of forgery in the second degree.
-She received 3 years probation and was forbidden to leave the state of New York during that time.
-In an interview in December 2018 she said that this was the first time she'd done anything wrong.
+In an interview in December 2018 she claimed that this was the first time she'd done anything wrong.

 Lawsuit against Bob Nygaard

 In December 2018, Lee filed a lawsuit against Bob Nygaard, a private investigator who specializes in psychic fraud.
 In the lawsuit, she alleges that Nygaard had slandered and defamed her by contacting her past clients, who had been wronged by her, and convincing them to file criminal charges.
 She also claims that Nygaard's investigation and the criminal charges filed against her have cost her a contract for a reality series called The True Greenwich Psychic.
-She is seeking $44 million in damages.
+She was seeking $44 million in damages.
+In August 2020 the case was dismissed and "Nygaard filed a counterclaim against Lee for defamation".